frank-at-suse/rancher-docs/docs/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md

 - Set the `hostname` to the DNS name you pointed at your load balancer.
 - Set the `bootstrapPassword` to something unique for the `admin` user.
-- If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 - To install a specific Rancher version, use the `--version` flag, example: `--version 2.3.6`

 ```